npielawski/llm-mushroom-chatbot/readme.md

 The code runs on Python, there are three ways you can proceed with the installation:
 1. Install docker and use the provided docker compose configuration.
-2. Install Python with mamba/conda and install the provided environment.txt file.
+2. Install Python with mamba/conda and install the provided environment.txt files.
 3. Install Python and install the required packages manually (not recommended).

-The instructions are detailed in installation.md.
+The instructions are detailed in [installation.md](installation.md).

 ## Exercises